-If you aren’t from the EU or EEA, then it’s likely you’ll need a long term D visa to before you can study in Italy.
-This type of visa is for people who will be in the country longer than three months and will cost around €60.
+If you aren’t from the EU or EEA, then it’s likely you’ll need a long-term D visa before you can study in Italy.
+This type of visa is for people who will be in the country for longer than three months and will cost around €60.

 You should apply for a student visa around three months before you plan to arrive in Italy.

 Both EU and other students staying in the country for more than 90 days must apply for a residence permit when they arrive in Italy.

 Steps to get a study visa for Italy